Esri/arcgis-maps-sdk-java-samples/map/change-basemap/README.md

 1. Create an `ArcGISMap` object.
 2. Set the map to the `MapView` object.
-3. Choose a new basemap type and set it on the map.
+3. Choose a new basemap type with `Basemap.Type` and set it on the map.

 ## Relevant API
 * ArcGISMap